CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 ``--report``
   This is only used by ``--suite`` and when set, invokes a script that sends the test results to the results page when all tests are complete.
 Please see :ref:`testreporting` for more information.

-``--codecov``
+``--coverage``
   When invoked, code coverage diagnostics are generated.
 This will modify the build and reduce optimization.
-The results will be uploaded to the **codecov.io** website via the **report_codecov.csh** script.
+The results can then be processed by **report_codecov.csh** or **report_lcov.csh**.
 General use is not recommended, this is mainly used as a diagnostic to periodically assess test coverage.
 Please see :ref:`codecoverage` for more information.

 ``--setup-only``
   This is only used by ``--suite`` and when set, just creates the suite testcases.
 It does not build or submit them to run.
 By default, the suites do ``--setup-build-submit``.